SiliconLabsSoftware/docs-matter/sld288-matter-fundamentals-data-model/index.md

   - Commands always have a direction, either from client to server or vice versa.
   - The target can reply to the command in one of two ways:

-    - **Request** - such as toggling the ON/OFF attribute of a server cluster representing a light.
+    - **Request**: such as toggling the ON/OFF attribute of a server cluster representing a light.
-    - **Response** - such as sending a success status, or an error/unsupported status.
+    - **Response**: such as sending a success status, or an error/unsupported status.

 - **Events** are a record of past transitions between states of the node.